LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment: Experiments

-We maintained consistent training hyperparameters across all settings: during exploration, we generated eight rollouts per sample at a temperature of \(1.0\); the batch size was \(48\); the learning rate was set to \(1.0\times10^{-6}\); the KL coefficient \(\beta\) was fixed at \(0.04\); and the clipping parameter \(\epsilon\) was set to \(0.2\).
-We follow \citep{xia2024less} for the projection of gradients and use 300 samples for warmup training.
+\paragraph{\textbf{Implementation details:}} In these experimental settings, for the training hyperparameters, during exploration, we generated 8 rollouts per sample at a temperature of \(1.0\); the learning rate was set to \(1.0\times10^{-6}\); the KL coefficient \(\beta\) was fixed at \(0.04\); and the clipping parameter \(\epsilon\) was set to \(0.2\).
+The batch size is set to 48 for GSM8K and 64 for DAPO-MATH-17K.
+We follow~\citep{xia2024less} for the projection of gradients and use 300 and 1000 samples for warmup training in GSM8K and DAPO-MATH-17K, respectively.
+For DAPO-MATH-17K, inspired by~\citep{lin2025cppo}, we calculate the gradient of one correct rollout for each sample.
+Additional details are provided in Appendix~\ref{Additional Experimental Details}.